 The System is funded primarily by the Province of Ontario in accordance with budget arrangements established by the Ministry of Health and Long-Term Care (MOHLTC or Ministry), the Hamilton Niagara Haldimand Brant Local Health Integration Network (the LHIN) and Cancer Care Ontario.
 The System has entered into a Hospital Service Accountability Agreement (H-SAA) with the LHIN that sets out the obligations as well as the minimum performance standards that must be met by the System.
 Any excess of revenue over expenses with respect to base funding during a fiscal year is not required to be returned.
-There is currently no commitment by the Ministry to fund deficits incurred by the Hospital.
-Therefore, to the extent that deficits are incurred and not funded, future operations may be affected.
 However, if the System does not meet its performance standards or obligations under the H-SAA, the LHIN has the right to adjust funding received by the System.
 The System accrues for known clawback amounts; however, any other increases or decreases to funding not known until after year-end will be reflected in the accounts of the subsequent year.